sergeballif/sergeballif.github.io/about.md

 My name is **Serge Ballif**, and I am a mathematician at Nevada State College.
 I love teaching and sharing ideas.
 I am a strong believer that everyone can enjoy and succeed in mathematics.
 I have a Ph.D. in Mathematics from The Pennsylvania State University, a M.S. in Mathematics from Utah State University, and a B.S. in Mathematics from Utah State University.
 I have a wonderful wife and three entertaining children who are good at keeping me busy and smiling.

+The name of the blog [Pi is exactly 3](https://www.youtube.comV98soOyQWKY) comes from a desperate plea for attention from Professor Frink on the Simpsons.
+Any blog is a similar plea for attention, so I find the quote appropriate.
+I am fully aware that pi is not 3.